-'''

-(psamm-env) $ psamm-model fba --all-reactions
+(psamm-env) \$ psamm-model fba --all-reactions

-'''
+The --all-reactions option makes the command write out all reactions in the model even if they have a flux of zero in the simulation result.
 It can be seen that the newly added reactions are being read into the model since they do appear in the output.
 For example the MANNIIDEH reaction can be seen in the FBA output and it can be seen that this reaction is not carrying any flux.
 This is because there is no exchange reaction added into the model that would provide mannitol.